expo/expo/docs/pages/versions/v45.0.0/sdk/in-app-purchases.md

 ### Android

 On Android, you must first create an entry for your app and upload a release APK in the [Google Play Console](https://developer.android.com/distribute/console/).
-From there, you can configure your in-app purchases and their details under `Store Presence > In-app products`.
+From there, you can configure your in-app purchases and their details under `Monetise > Products > In-app products`.

 Then to test your purchases, you must publish your app to a closed or open testing track in Google Play.
 Note that it may take a few hours for the app to be available for testers.
 Ensure the testers you invite (including yourself) opt in to your app's test.
 On your test’s opt-in URL, your testers will get an explanation of what it means to be a tester and a link to opt-in.
 At this point, they're all set and can start making purchases once they download your app or build from source.
 For more information on testing, follow [these instructions](https://developer.android.com/google/play/billing/billing_testing).